How to Wash Hoka Running Shoes

 Additionally, washing Hoka shoes helps to remove any sweat or body oils that may have accumulated on the shoes, which can break down the materials and cause them to degrade more quickly.
 So, if you want your Hoka shoes to last as long as possible, give them a good wash now and then!

-How to Wash Hoka Running Shoes Step by Step Guide
+How to Wash Hoka Running Shoes Step-by-Step Guide

 If you’re like most runners, you probably have a go-to pair of shoes in which you love to hit the pavement.
 But no matter how much you love your shoes, they will get dirty and sweaty after a few miles.
-So how do you keep them looking and feeling fresh?
+So, how do you keep them looking and feeling fresh?
 With a little TLC, you can extend the life of your shoes and ensure they’re always ready for your next run.
 Here’s how to wash your Hoka running shoes:

 Wash Hoka Running Shoes